Alexis Wright

-Alexis Wright FAHA (born 25 November 1950) is a Waanyi (Aboriginal Australian) writer best known for winning the Miles Franklin Award for her 2006 novel Carpentaria and the 2018 Stella Prize for her "collective memoir" of Leigh Bruce "Tracker" Tilmouth.
+Alexis Wright FAHA (born 25 November 1950) is an Aboriginal Australian writer.
+She is best known for winning the Miles Franklin Award for her 2006 novel Carpentaria.
+She was the first writer to win the Stella Prize twice, in 2018 for her "collective memoir" of Leigh Bruce "Tracker" Tilmouth and in 2024 for the novel Praiseworthy.
+Praiseworthy also won her the Miles Franklin Award in 2024, making her the first person to win the Stella Prize and Miles Franklin Award in the same year.

-As of 2020, Wright has produced three novels, one biography, and several works of prose.
+Wright has published four novels, one biography, and several works of nonfiction.
 Her work also appears in anthologies and journals.

-Origin and activism
+Early life and education

-Alexis Wright is a land rights activist from the Waanyi nation in the highlands of the southern Gulf of Carpentaria.
-Wright's father, a white cattleman, died when she was five years old and she grew up in Cloncurry, Queensland, with her mother and grandmother.
+Alexis Wright was born on 25 November 1950 in Cloncurry, Queensland, Australia.
+She is an Aboriginal Australian woman of the Waanyi nation in the highlands of the southern Gulf of Carpentaria.
+Her father, a white cattleman, died when she was five years old.
+She grew up in Cloncurry with her mother and grandmother.

+Activism

+Wright has been a land rights activist.

 When the Northern Territory Intervention proposed by the Howard Government in mid-2007 was introduced, Wright delivered a high-profile 10,000-word speech, sponsored by International PEN.

 Literary career

-Alexis Wright's first book, the novel Plains of Promise, published in 1997, was nominated for several literary awards and has been reprinted several times by University of Queensland Press.

-Wright is also the author of non-fiction works: Take Power, on the history of the land rights movement, was published in 1998, and Grog War (Magabala Books) on the introduction of alcohol restrictions in Tennant Creek, published in 1997.
+Wright's first book was the novel Plains of Promise, published in 1997.
+She is also the author of non-fiction works.
+Take Power, on the history of the land rights movement, was published in 1998, and Grog War (Magabala Books) on the introduction of alcohol restrictions in Tennant Creek, published in 1997.

 Her second novel, Carpentaria, took two years to conceive and more than six years to write.
 It was rejected by every major publisher in Australia before independent publisher Giramondo published it in 2006.
-Since then it has won the Miles Franklin Award in June 2007, the 2007 Fiction Book award in the Queensland Premier's Literary Awards, the 2007 ALS Gold Medal and the 2007 Vance Palmer Prize for Fiction.
+It went on to win several major prizes.

+In 2013 Wright's third novel, The Swan Book, was published.
+The book delves into the cultural and racial political challenges facing Australia's Indigenous peoples.